Chameleon Dreams: Release

 The first single, "Boy in the Moon", was released in New Zealand on 18 September 1992 and peaked at No. 9 on the New Zealand Singles Charts, charting for eight weeks.
 The music video for "Boy in the Moon" was recorded in Paris, with Frédérique Veysset directing.
 The album was released on 2 October 1992, peaking at No. 18 on the New Zealand Album Charts, staying on the chart for seven weeks.
 In New Zealand, the album had one more charting single, "(I Don't Want to be) Second Best", which was released 7 March 1993 and peaked at No. 39 with a three-week stay.

 Chameleon Dreams was released on 25 September 1992 in Australia via Columbia Records.
 It provided four singles, "Boy in the Moon" (July) which reached No. 21 on the Australian Singles Charts, "Human Race" (November) which peaked at No. 55, "(I Don't Want to be) Second Best" (April 1993) and "Burnt Sienna" (July), which got to No. 33.
 Urlich supported the album with a headlining tour from mid-1992 into 1993.
 Her performance on 10 December 1992 in Sydney was recorded for a live bonus disc of six tracks.
 The artist won Best Selling New Zealand Artist of the Year for Chameleon Dreams at the 1992 World Music Awards, held in Monte Carlo.
 At the ceremony she performed "Love Train".
 For the ARIA Music Awards of 1993 the singer was nominated for Best Female Artist for the album; while Adrian Bolland was nominated for Engineer of the Year for his work on the tracks "Boy in the Moon" and "Cover to Cover" as well as for Teen Queens' "Can't Help Myself" and "Love How You Love Me".
 In both Australia and New Zealand the album was accredited platinum record, which in New Zealand is over 15,000 units sold and in Australia, in excess of 75,000 units shipped.

 Critical reception

 Bevan Hannan writing for The Canberra Times rated Chameleon Dreams at 7.5 out-of 10 and explained, "has definite contrasts, a result of tapping into a bevy of writers and using three producers to stir her angelic melodies... overall an easy listening, mature sound layered with soft touch instrumentals.
 Good, but Urlich is still a few steps away from her reaching her best."
 CD reviewer for Victor Harbor Times approved of its two opening tracks, "Human Race" and "Love Train", as "strong" and "full of energy and are bound to get people on the dance floor".
 Furthermore despite five songwriters, three producers and recording studios it is "a focussed musical work" by "a truly international artist capable of recording music for a world market."

 Track listing

 Track listing and song credits adapted from Spotify.

 Track listing for bonus disc version

+Personnel

+Credits adapted from the liner notes of Chameleon Dreams.